biaslab/ForneyLab.jl/doc/src/graphical_model.rst

 Write buffers push message payloads and marginals on a specific interface or edge to an output vector.
 Upon definition, these functions return an empty output buffer that grows upon each call to :func:`step()`.

-.. function:: buffer = setWriteBuffer(interface::Interface)
+.. function:: buffer = attachWriteBuffer(interface::Interface)

     Pushes the message payload on ``interface`` to ``buffer`` upon each step.

-.. function:: buffer = setWriteBuffer(edge::Edge)
+.. function:: buffer = attachWriteBuffer(edge::Edge)

     Pushes the marginal distribution on ``edge`` to ``buffer`` upon each step.

 Resetting the graph
 -------------------

-.. function:: clearBuffers()
+.. function:: detachBuffers()

     Removes all couplings with read and write buffers.